SLiPs23/azure-demo/kubernetes/README.md

 - 40.122.36.120   grafana.az.com
 - 40.122.36.120   mywebapp.az.com

+NOTE: your IP for the Load Balancer will be different, be sure to put your LB IP and not the one I have listed here.

 You can update the URLs if you want, just be sure to also change them in the ingress yamls.
 Lets go to Grafana but first we need the admin password which we can change once we have logged in:

 `kubectl get secret --namespace monitoring grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo`